Cosmological parameter inference with Bayesian statistics: Examples with SimpleMC

 \section{Examples with SimpleMC}

-The main interest of this section is to test several cosmological models through the SimpleMC code.
-We selected this code since we feel more confident to use it, however, the results we present can also be obtained in any of the aforementioned codes.
+The main interest of this section is to test several cosmological models through SimpleMC.
+Even though we selected this code, the results we present here can also be obtained in any of the aforementioned codes.

-Throughout these examples we consider Gaussian likelihoods for each dataset with the following form
+Throughout these examples, we consider Gaussian likelihoods for each dataset with the following form: